algora-io/xtrpc/README.md

 # Caveats

 - 𝕏tRPC may not work properly if your procedure outputs are not explicitly declared.
 For best results, add `.output` to all of your procedures (which is a good practice to not leak sensitive info anyways) and enable `explicitOutputs` in your `xtrpc.config.json`
 - "Go to definition" jumps to the emitted `.d.ts` file instead of your source code.
-This can probably be fixed by emitting a source map.
+This can potentially be fixed by emitting declaration map(s) alongside your API.